USA and Canada

 Recording Secure Flight Data (API)

-Since November 2009, passengers to the USA have been subject to a security check by the TSA (Transportation Security Administration).
+Passengers from and to the USA have been subject to a security check by the TSA (Transportation Security Administration).
 Airlines are obliged to send the required information to the TSA three days prior to departure for checking, and to verify the Security Administration's results.
 Condor will send the information, encrypted under the strictest security standards, to the American TSA.
 Your data will not be used further.

 You will be asked for your Secure Flight data (title/gender, first name, surname, date of birth, Redress Number* if available) when you make your booking through condor.com and the data will be automatically be forwarded to the authorities in the USA.
 In this case, there is then no requirement for the data to be recorded separately in the API data form at condor.com.
 If you did not provide this information when you made your booking, please do so as quickly as possible, and ideally right after you book your flight.
 Please have your travel and identification documents ready for providing the data.